ObjectPascal-Community/1brc-ObjectPascal/entries/abouchez/README.md

-# mORMot version of The One Billion Row Challenge
+# mORMot version of The One Billion Row Challenge by Arnaud Bouchez

 ## mORMot 2 is Required